A Beginner's Guide to Essential Oils

 You can find many brands of essential oils at natural food stores, spas, or online.
 But they aren't all created equal.
 Most essential oils you'll find are synthetic, not organic or natural.
 These are considered "perfume-grade" and just like that sounds, they basically smell good, but won't provide the health benefits.
 Also, they're often diluted with solvents and alcohols.
 Wow, that doesn't sound good, does it?
 It's not.

-Instead of alcohol and solvents, Young Living uses gentle extraction methods like steam, cold pressing, and resin tapping to produce unadulterated, undiluted oils.
+Instead of alcohol and solvents, look for oils that use a gentle extraction methods like steam, cold pressing, and resin tapping to produce unadulterated, undiluted oils.
 Then these oils are tested in their own labs, and third party labs to be sure they exceed international standards.

 So what can you use essential oils for?